antmicro/topwrap/docs/source/user_repositories.md

 By default, it also adds the entry with the new repository into the local Topwrap [configuration file](config.md).
 If the file does not exist, it gets created.
-This behavior can be disabled using the `--no-add-to-config` CLI flag.
+This behavior can be disabled using the `--no-config-update` CLI flag.

 ### `topwrap repo list`
 ```bash